Cloudneeti/Cloudneeti_SaaS_Docs/docs/onboardingGuide/azureSubscriptions.md

 Please follow [link](../../onboardingGuide/azureVulnerability/) for steps.

-## STEP 8: Configure Cloudneeti agent on Kubernetes
+## STEP 8: Configure Cloudneeti agent on AKS
 **This step is optional.**

 Deploying Cloudneeti agent on Azure Kubernetes Service enables compliance monitoring of Kubernetes cluster.